"As a team leader you will at some stage find yourself being asked to resolve disagreements and handle conflict."

 Some people seem to thrive on it and seek out situations where they can be confrontational.
 Most of us don’t welcome disagreements but can see the benefits of robust debate even if it gets heated at times and feels uncomfortable.
 And some people seem to avoid conflict at all costs – often to their own disadvantage, and to the detriment of good team decision-making.

 Research indicates that the people who are most successful at managing conflict are in the middle group.
 They don’t welcome it, but they have learnt to face it and don’t shy away from dealing with it when it happens.
 They accept the fact that resolving disagreements comes with the patch of leading teams, and even of working constructively with others.
+(You can discover your own tendencies in a conflict situation by using the well-known, and researched, Thomas-Kilmann Instrument (TKI) - see the Quick Tip at the bottom of this page for more details.

 So your first task may be to shift your own behaviour.
 Be brave if you naturally shy away from conflict, or calm down and be more sensitive if you’re a bull in a china shop.
 When you're confident in your ability to manage your own feelings about conflict, you can help your colleagues to manage theirs.
 Our "Giving better feedback" development exercise and "How to coach" briefing will help you coach your colleagues to handle conflict constructively.